Is Florence Worth Visiting? Here’s All You Need to Know

 7. Walkable City with Charming, Medieval Streets and Piazzas

-The vibrant city of Florence is completely walkable and super easy to navigate.
-Not only is Florence walkable, but it is charming and a wonder to walk through.
+The vibrant city of Florence is very walkable and super easy to navigate.
+Florence is truly charming and a wonder to walk through.
 The streets have a Renaissance and Medieval charm, and a romantic and enchanting vibe.

 Picture this.
 It’s a sunny day and you’re walking through quaint streets filled with cobblestone floors and stone buildings.

-Here you find Palazzo Vecchio, the second last Medici residence, and an open-air museum.
+Here you’ll find Palazzo Vecchio, the second last Medici residence, and an open-air museum.
 The open-air museum hosts replicas of statue masterpieces, including the Statue of David.

 8. Florence Food & Culinary Scene

-Florence, despite being a popular destination, always stays true to itself.
-With that said Florence keeps an incredible culinary scene and delicious food.
+Florence has an incredible culinary scene and delicious food.

 A dish that comes in close second in popularity, is the Schiacciata.
 This popular sandwich has appeared everywhere on the internet at this point.

 To describe Florence’s cuisine, the main theme is Tuscan traditions and agricultural abundance.
-Here you find simple but rich, dishes made with fresh and high-quality local produce.
+Here, you’ll find simple but rich dishes made with fresh and high-quality local produce.
 The cuisine places a strong importance on using seasonal and locally sourced ingredients.
 This results in high-quality food and the continued support of artisans and farmers.

-Read about Florence food and discover the delicious traditional foods that await you.
+Read about Florence food and discover the delicious traditional cuisine that awaits you.

 Is Florence worth visiting?
 Yes.
 One of the reasons is the Florence Food & Culinary Scene